Time Tracking Software for Employees: What to Look For in 2026

 Employee Rights and Monitoring Laws

-• State level: California, New York, and several other states have enacted specific employee monitoring laws requiring advance written notice and limiting what can be tracked
+• State level: California, New York, and several other states have enacted specific employee monitoring laws requiring advance written notice and limiting what can be tracked with team management mobile app.

-• GDPR: For businesses with EU employees or customers, requires a lawful basis for processing employee time data, data minimization, and clear retention policies violations carry fines up to 4% of annual global revenue
+• GDPR: For businesses with EU employees or customers, requires a lawful basis for processing employee time data, data minimization, and clear retention policies violations carry fines up to 4% of annual global revenue.

 What a Compliant Time Tracking Policy Must Cover